stackernews/booger/plugs/README.md

 8. `'error'`
    - ```jsonc
      data: {
-        error: Error, // the Error.message
+        error: JSON, // the Error object as JSON
      }
      ```